-- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 60 taught module credits. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The Board of Examiners will reinstate the module mark for the previous attempt at a failed module if it is higher than the mark for the most recent attempt. - 4.1.2 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 4.1.3 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed. - 4.1.4 A student cannot be permitted to repeat a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances. - 4.1.5 Where a student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment across the summer and/or wait until the final board when the dissertation or equivalent outcome is known.
+- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 60 taught module credits across all taught modules. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The Board of Examiners will reinstate the module mark for the previous attempt at a failed module if it is higher than the mark for the most recent attempt. - 4.1.2 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 4.1.3 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed. - 4.1.4 A student cannot be permitted to repeat a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances. - 4.1.5 Where a student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment.
+The timing of the reassessment opportunity will depend on the point the student has reached on the course and the type of module(s) failed. - 4.1.6 For students who fail modules at the end of the first term of study, the Board of Examiners will give the student the opportunity to undertake reassessment at the next available opportunity and/or wait until after the board when the dissertation or equivalent outcome is known.